 No, the Defend Trade Secrets Act doesn’t necessarily promote uniformity in trade secrets law.
 But apparently it will help the US maintain its strategic superiority over China in savory popcorn flavor technology.

-Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Austin, Houston, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 Rumors that he once ate an entire bag of Glaze Pop® popcorn by himself are exaggerated.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.